top of page

 Other common questions I get from cis people:

-Questions like these are microaggressions which, whether intentionally or unintentionally, show discrimination towards queer people.
+Questions like these are microaggressions which, whether intentionally or unintentionally, show discrimination towards the person receiving the comment.
 Don't be afraid to call people out for intrusive or disrespectful questions, or to simply give some version of "none of your business" as an answer.

 Summary